Nikon D610 vs Panasonic FZ82

 Studio photographers will appreciate that the Nikon D610 (unlike the FZ82) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D610 and the FZ82 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the FZ82 followed on from the Panasonic FZ72.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D610 and FZ82 can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Panasonic FZ82 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D610 and the Panasonic FZ82?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.